 "Ragni di Lecco" Marco Ballerini, Carlo Besana, Renato Da Pozzo, Norberto Riva, Dario Spreafico (Italy)24.12.1986

-"WAITING FOR GODOT" Hansjörg Auer and Much Mayr (Austria) january 2010 7b, M6 750 mt..
+"Waiting for Godot" Hansjörg Auer and Much Mayr (Austria) january 2010 7b, M6 750 m.
 The route ends at the col between Torre Central and Torre Norte.
+More informations here: Planetmountain

 Camping is allowed only in some official campsites and any fire is strictly prohibited.

 The best time to climb goes from November to late February, the local summer, being the region located on the Southern hemisphere.